How to Develop a Banking Website or Web App

 At the moment, Google favors mobile-friendly web-platforms.
 Long story short, now Google ranks mobile-friendly banking websites designs higher for mobile searches.
 If you’d like to learn more, you can check out Google’s guide on this topic.

-That is, even high-quality web platforms can’t be high-ranked for mobile searches if they’re optimized for mobile devices.
+That is, even high-quality web platforms can’t be high-ranked for mobile searches if they’re not optimized for mobile devices.

 Now let’s move forward to how to make it mobile-friendly.